PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 The overall Goal is not complete.
 In particular:

 - Continue staged extraction/indexing of the remaining legacy layout rules.
-  The immediate next unit is `_optimize_transpose_cost_volume_scatter_ndhwc_chains`: first move its large central success fixture to a dedicated compact characterization module and add unsafe-boundary no-op cases before any mechanical extraction.
+  The immediate next unit is the now-characterized `_optimize_transpose_cost_volume_scatter_ndhwc_chains`: move the complete matcher mechanically into a focused pass-family module, prove AST identity, and retain all six production positions until the later indexed migration.
 - Complete the remaining central lowerer/registry decomposition and consolidate op-family validation, capability selection, and lowering.
 - Reconnect and exhaustively validate quantization, split/crop, custom/pseudo